 Dr. Wood has been Fear Free Certified since March 2018 and was the Fear Free Champion at her previous practice.
 Dr. Wood also completed advanced training as a Certified Pet-Loss Grief Recovery Specialist (PGRS-C), enabling her to help pet parents and continue to support the human-animal bond even past the loss of the pet.

 Dessiree grew up in NWA, where she spent summers on her grandparents’ farm, fascinated by the animals she was surrounded by.
 Her mother also has a soft spot for dogs, specifically Shetland Sheepdogs, so she shared her home with up to 10 dogs at a time during her childhood.
 This upbringing created a love for all animals she’s carried throughout her life.
-After spending 10 years in Florida, with her husband, they recently returned to Farmington, AR., where they can be closer to family and help them when a need arises.
+After spending 10 years in Florida, with her husband, they recently returned to Fayetteville, AR., where they can be closer to family and help them when a need arises.
 Dessiree and her husband currently share their lives with 2 indoor cats that they completely adore, and a newly adopted red-tick hound named Maggie.
 Dessiree is very excited to join the Kindness in Motion team and looks forward to serving both pets and owners alike!

 Heather Espe, LVT

 Meet Heather, Kindness in Motion’s Tech on the Go!

 Heather started on her veterinary path as a receptionist in 2006.
 She quickly became a veterinary assistant and then a licensed vet technician in the state of Washington in 2015.
 Over the last few years, she has developed a special interest in behavior, focusing on patients that are fearful with and without aggression.
 As part of the Kindness in Motion team, her goal is to foster a positive relationship with our patients and clients while making vet care at home accessible to all.